Valentine’s Day is for everyone!

-Valentine’s Day isn’t just for couples – everybody can celebrate!
-It’s the perfect time to show love and affection to all the people you care about.
+Valentine’s Day isn’t just for couples – everyone can celebrate!

 6 cheerful Valentine’s Day activities for seniors